 The 470-mile road trip from New York to Maine will take you at least 8 hours 30 minutes to drive, without breaks.
 Notable stops along the way include Stamford, New Haven, Hartford, Portland (Maine), and Acadia National Park.

-If the sound of a road trip like this interests you, read on for more information about what route to take, where you should stay, and some of the best things to do along the way.
+If the sound of a road trip like these interests you, read on for more information about what route to take, where you should stay, and some of the best things to do along the way.

 How far is Maine from New York and how long will the road trip take?